wazuh/wazuh-documentation/source/getting-started/components/wazuh-server.rst

 Wazuh server
 ============

 The Wazuh server component analyzes the data received from the :ref:`agents <wazuh_agent>`,  triggering alerts when threats or anomalies are detected.
-It is also used to manage the agents configuration remotely and to monitor their status.
+It is also used to manage the agents configuration remotely and monitor their status.

 The Wazuh server uses threat intelligence sources to improve its detection capabilities.
-It also enriches alert data by making use of the `MITRE ATT&CK <https://attack.mitre.org//>`_ framework and regulatory compliance requirements such as PCI DSS, GDPR, HIPAA, CIS, and NIST 800-53, providing helpful context for threat detection.
+It also enriches alert data by using the `MITRE ATT&CK <https://attack.mitre.org//>`_ framework and regulatory compliance requirements such as PCI DSS, GDPR, HIPAA, CIS, and NIST 800-53, providing helpful context for threat detection.

 Additionally, the Wazuh server can be integrated with external software, including ticketing systems such as `ServiceNow <https://www.servicenow.com/>`_, `Jira <https://www.atlassian.com/software/jira>`_, and `PagerDuty <https://www.pagerduty.com/>`_ as well as instant messaging platforms like `Slack <https://slack.com//>`_.
 These integrations are convenient for streamlining security operations.